Samantha Crapnell - Counselling, Clinical Supervision and Coaching

 Training, qualifications & experience

-I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
-This is as important to me as I anticipate it is to you and am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP).
+Being safe and ethical is as important to me as I anticipate it is to you.
+I am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP) and the National Counselling Society.

 My experience includes working with adults and young people (aged 12+) and I would describe my way of working as being 'integrative based in person centred':